wolfSSL/wolfssh/README.md

 ### wolfSSH v1.2.0 (07/XX/2017)

+- Added client support to library and an example client.
 - Added ECDH Group Exchange with SHA2 hashing and curves nistp256, nistp384, and nistp521.
 - Added ECDSA with SHA2 hashing and curves nistp256, nistp384, and nistp521.